jakob-bagterp/timer-for-python/README.md

 ### Humanised Output
 Timer for Python supports time measurement from nanoseconds to days.

 But.
-If the Timer runs for several minutes, it doesn't make sense to display display the output time in milliseconds.
+If the Timer runs for several minutes, it doesn't make sense to display the output time in milliseconds.
 And similarly if it runs for hours, it doesn't make sense to display the output time in seconds.

 Therefore, the output is "humanised" so it's easier to read.
 Examples: